in

 Sony A9 Shutter closes via Firmware update

-I think this one have been partially solved with the A7IV and A7R V but the sensor is unprotected and prone to dust every-time you change lenses.
+I think this one has been partially solved with the A7IV and A7R V, but the sensor is unprotected and prone to dust every time you change lenses.

-Canon Mirrorless are more advanced since they protect the sensor with the shutter curtain automatically.
-This has been implemented via firmware update but it’s always better when it’s not an after thought.
+Canon mirrorless cameras are more advanced since they protect the sensor with the shutter curtain automatically.
+This has been implemented via firmware update, but it’s always better when it’s not an afterthought.

 Incomprehensible menus